jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Cloud Internet Gateway
 ### Introduction
-Configuration feature is currently not available for the Google Cloud Internet Gateway.
+Configuration feature is currently not support for Google Cloud Internet Gateway API.
 The structure of the resource data is as follows:

 ### Sample
 <details><summary>Configuration File</summary>